amjams/spca_am/README.txt

 This is a Sparse Principal Component Analysis (SPCA) Toolbox which Performs 8 formulations of the SPCA algorithm of Richt�rik et. al [1]
 Refer to [1] before using this Toolbox

+Update 01:
+March, 3rd 2015
+New deflation methods added to “deflate.m”, which can be used for finding multiple sparse components using “spca_am_multi.m” see [2] for details on deflation methods for Sparse PCA.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 Content: